 4. Recognize and Reward Employees

 We can’t stress enough how essential it is to provide feedback to your employees.
 Recognizing and rewarding employees will help your employees feel like they are supporting the success of the company.
 Praise for non-monetary wins or gains, not only the monetary top-performers.
 Everyone has difficult months where it seems impossible to reach a financial goal.
 After all, that is why contact centers track so many different key performance indicators (KPIs).

 Do you have an employee who always takes time to make a new team member feel included?
 What about the employee who is never late returning from break?
 Acknowledging these behaviours encourages others to emulate them while making your employee feel like a valued member of the team, regardless of their performance.

 5. Think Outside the Box; Offer Unique Advantages

-We are currently experiencing record-setting high employment rates globally.
-The sheer number of open positions available means that your candidates need to see something special.
+Prior to the pandemic, the global economy was experiencing record-setting high employment rates.
+This will not change post-COVID-19, the sheer number of open positions available will mean that your candidates need to see something special to choose your organization.
 Find unique benefits to offer your employees – something that they will find useful and beneficial over their tenure with your organization.

 Offer your employees retirement savings plans or financial plans to help ease your employee’s financial stress.
 Run wellness plans like a gym membership or nutritional advice to counteract the sedentary nature of the job.
 Support your employees taking extra training or on-going learning to improve themselves, and this option has the bonus of you benefiting from that learning too.